SKH-TMS/creatingSimplePages/README.md

 ### Version 0 (v0)

-- Creating simple page that will navigate using NavBar.
+- Creating simple page that will be further called on base of NavBar or linking.
 - Not glabal styling(css).
 Instead, style is directly applied to the pages

 ## How to Run: